RandomNoobster/IT1901-Chore-Manager/chore-manager/README.md

 # Chore Manager
 ## Description
-Chore Manager is an application designed to help users manage their daily, and weekly, chores.
+Chore Manager is an application designed to help users manage their daily and weekly chores.
 The application allows users to create chores, as well as assign chores to other users within their household.
 Chores will show up in a calendar view, that shows both past and upcoming chores.
 A leaderboard system is implemented so that the members of a household can rack up points by completing chores, and compete against each other.

 ## Traversing through the application